rohuihu/brh76-project3/design-plan/design-journey.md

 // create bool values to see if checkboxes are checked
 // create sticky values
 // make an filter_by array
-// if certain radio button checked, then add that value to the array
+// if filter by has checkbox buttons checked, then add that to array
 // if more than 0 things are in array, write where clause of sql query that filters records by those fields
+// use join clause to get all elements in table -> fetch it

 // if sort by has radio button checked then write order by clause of sql query to sort by alphabetical order

 // build http query when going to details page: use a href and the http_build_query function and create an array inside with all fields needed